Grilled Ribeye, Rapini and Rainbow Carrots with Garlic Scape Basil Chimichurri

 Why Rapini and Rainbow Carrots?

 Rapini (or Broccoli Rabe/Broccolini) is a nutty, bitter and pungent vegetable.
-Bitter vegetables like rapini improve digestion, so it’s a great vegetable to pair with beef.
+Bitter vegetables like rapini improve digestion, so it’s a great vegetable to pair with beef (learn more about Rapini health benefits here).
 But, since bitter might not be your thing, we add garlic, lemon and apple cider vinegar in our seasonings to help reduce it.

 truLOCAL is a fully flexible meat delivery/subscription service that connects you with top-quality, LOCALLY sourced meat and fish!